SystemsApproach/tcpcc/tcp_ip.rst

 finite size and hence will eventually wrap around.
 Also, we do not distinguish between a pointer into a buffer where a particular byte of data is stored and the sequence number for that byte.

+..
+      Let's double check all of this as we seem to get it wrong periodically

 Looking first at the sending side, three pointers are maintained into the send buffer, each with an obvious meaning: ``LastByteAcked``,